robweber/omni-epd/README.md

 ### Display Testing

-The `EPDTestUtility` class allows for simple tests to be performed on a given device.
+There is a utility, `vsmp-epd-test` to verify the display.
 This is useful to provide users with a way their hardware is working properly.
 Many displays have specific library requirements that need to be installed with OS level package utilities and may throw errors until they are resolved.
 The test utility helps confirm all requirements are met before doing more advanced work with the display.
+This can be run from the command line, specifying the device from the table below.

 ```
-from vsmp_epd import EPDTestUtility

-test = EPDTestUtility('waveshare_epd.epd7in5_V2')  # sub the name of your display from the list below

-if(test.isReady()):
-    # this will draw a rectangle in the center of the display
-    test.draw()
+user@server:~ $ vsmp-epd-test -e vsmp_epd.mock

 ```